 When you’re using a microphone, you’re using less force while singing, which can help ease the tension on your vocals.
 You won’t need to push harder to sing louder.
 Simply just turn up the volume knob on the amp or sound system to hear yourself!

 If you’re planning to sing in front of an audience, learning the proper mic techniques is going to be very important.
 Singing without a microphone can be quite different from singing with one.

 The way you project your voice is very different.
 Some of your vocal techniques will have to change, and even your body positioning will have to be adjusted.

-Read more: 15 Best Microphones for Live Vocals in 2020
+Read more: 15 Best Microphones for Live Vocals

 18. Listen to different types of music

 Broadening your music style can help you sing better in ways you wouldn’t even realize at first.
 You might balk at the thought of listening to a particular genre of music because you feel it isn’t really your “style of music.”

 But if you try listening to something new with an open mind, you can learn a lot by just picking up different tones and rhythms of a song.

 When I was younger, I didn’t like to listen to rap or hip-hop.
 But as I tried listening to new genres, I noticed that my passive listening skills grew.
 I was able to pick up on other types of nuances and techniques that eventually helped build my vocal style.